tigera/docs/calico-enterprise/networking/ipam/ipv6.mdx

 **{{site.prodname}} requirements**

 - {{site.prodname}} IPAM
+- OpenShift
+  - Requires 4.8 for IPv6/IPv4 dual-stack and IPv6 single stack support
+  - Requires 3.11 and later using {{site.prodname}} 3.4 and later for IPv6 support

 **Kubernetes version requirements**
-  - For dual stack, 1.16 and later
+  - For dual stack, 1.20 and later
-  - For IPv4 only, any Kubernetes version
+  - For one IP stack at a time (IPv4 or IPv6), any Kubernetes version

 **Kubernetes IPv6 host requirements**
   - An IPv6 address that is reachable from the other hosts